InstallComparePlatformAccordGitHub

 CIRIS does not trim its values or procedures to fit the model.
 Instead, CIRIS chooses models that are large enough to carry the entire ethical and operational framework on every call.
 Models with smaller context windows—even if cheaper or more popular—are excluded from production use.

-How This Supports the CIRIS Covenant
+How This Supports the CIRIS Accord

 Model selection as ethical infrastructure